3X THE IMPACT

 Project Overview

-Rainforest Trust’s goal in the Brazilian Amazon is to permanently safeguard 20 million acres of intact forest—an expanse the size of South Carolina—at a cost of $40M over the next four years.
+Rainforest Trust’s Brazilian Amazon Fund supports implementation of our Amazon Strategy focused on Brazil and including neighboring regions.
+Rainforest Trust’s goal is to permanently safeguard 20 million acres of intact forest—an expanse the size of South Carolina—at a cost of $40M by the end of 2026.

 • Species at Risk